 - Quality of life after transplant and donation

 Education for your Living Donor Champion.
-Some transplant centers help educate your living donor champion so that they can help spread the word about your need for an organ donor.
-Everyone needs a champion sometimes.
+Some transplant programs help educate your living donor champion so that they can help spread the word about your need for an organ donor.
+A champion is someone who advocates for you—everyone needs a champion sometimes.
 There’s no better time to let someone be yours.
 Your champion can learn: